Jump to a section:

 How to Use Mobile: Best Practices and Top Strategies

 - Explore mobile technologies like QR (Quick Response) codes that customers can scan to go to your website, access or save your business details, pay for their purchases—anything to make the interaction between you and your customers more instantaneous.
+You can check out these best QR code generators for generating QR codes.

 Related Content: Reaching Your Audience in the Age of Mobile Marketing, Why You Shouldn’t be Afraid of the Phone When it Comes to Marketing, Push Notifications: An Absolute Necessity for Mobile App Marketing, and How Artificial Intelligence (AI) is Redefining Mobile Marketing